henriksod/Fabrik2DArduino/README.md

 =====

 ***************************************************************
-* FABRIK 2D inverse kinematics solver - Version 1.0.0
+* FABRIK 2D inverse kinematics solver - Version 1.0.1
-* By Henrik Söderlund <henrik.a.soderlund@gmail.com>
+* By Henrik Söderlund <henrik.a.soderlund@hotmail.com>
 * This Library is licensed under a GPLv3 License
 ***************************************************************

 A FABRIK based inverse kinematics solver for Arduino.

 This library lets you specify (x,y) coordinates in the 2-dimensional plane and it will compute the joint angles required for the end of the manipulator (end effector) to reach the desired position.
-It works for N number of joints up to 3DOF, but with support for 4DOF (3D) with the addition of a rotating base.
+It works for N number of joints up to 3DOF, but with support for 4DOF (3D movements) with the addition of a rotating base.
 You can also specify a desired angle for the end effector to approach the desired position, which allows picking up objects from different orientations.
-Moreover, you can adjust the gripping offset to compensate for your chosen gripper and you can also solve IK with a rotating base which yields movement in the z-axis.
+Moreover, you can adjust the gripping offset to compensate for your chosen gripper.
 This library has protection against unsolvability by simply not computing unsolvable inverse kinematics problems for unreachable positions.

 The library is based on an iterative inverse kinematics algorithm called FABRIK: http://www.andreasaristidou.com/FABRIK.html